MrModd/PiCoolFan-Manager/README.md

 This script is intended for OSes that adopt systemd.

-* Before using this you must install i2c tools, because it requires "i2cset" command to operate.
+- Before using this program you must install **i2c tools**, because it requires *i2cset* command to operate.
 On ArchLinux you can install them with:

 		~# pacman -S i2c-tools

-* Python 3 is also required.
+- **Python** is also required.
 On ArchLinux install it with:

 		~# pacman -S python